-Optimizable unit refers to a single SKU or a group of SKUs whose price is optimized with an AI-based pricing tool.
+Optimizable product or optimizable product group refers to a single SKU or a group of SKUs whose price is optimized with an AI-based pricing tool.

-To start with, it is not mandatory to group products into an optimizable unit.
-If the sales volumes of an individual SKU are high enough, the SKU by itself can (and typically should) be an optimizable unit.
+To start with, it is not mandatory to group products into an optimizable product group.
+If the sales volumes of an individual SKU are high enough, the SKU by itself can (and typically should) be an optimizable product.

-The minimum amount of sales volume for an individual SKU to be considered an optimizable unit is 0.5 sold units in a week.
+The minimum amount of sales volume for an individual SKU to be considered an optimizable product is 0.5 sold units in a week.

-Another criteria for any SKU to be considered an optimizable unit is that you have to be able to change the price point of the SKU in question.
+Another criteria for any SKU to be considered an optimizable product is that you have to be able to change the price point of the SKU in question.

-When it makes sense to optimize a group of products as one unit?
+When does it makes sense to group multiple products as a optimizable product group?

-If the products that you are selling are very similar to each other, grouping them together as bigger optimizable product groups can be a good idea instead of having them compete with each other in price.
+If the products you are selling are very similar to each other, grouping them together as bigger optimizable product groups can be a good idea instead of having them compete with each other in price.
 This becomes especially important, when you are optimizing profits based on demand.